485294-muni/streamlit-cnn-vis/README.md

+# Simple CNN attribution method
+You can see demo online [here](https://share.streamlit.io/485294-muni/streamlit-cnn-vis/main/app.py).
+The source repository is on [github](https://github.com/485294-muni/streamlit-cnn-vis).

 ## Background
 Neural networks are very black-boxish by nature.
 This makes them powerful, but also hard to debug.
 It might be benefitial to visualize what is the basis of their decisions.